3P's lessons plans

 The Emotions small cards are especially useful for pair and group work.
 Using small cards keeps lessons active, gives every learner a chance to participate, and makes vocabulary practice more fun and memorable.

-Students can play matching or memory by cutting the word out of each card.
+Students can play matching emotions small cards or memory by cutting the word out of each card.
 Then, name each emotion.

 3P teaching method